Frequently Asked Questions

 Many of our patients who come to us for surgery are very concerned that they will need a colostomy or ileostomy bag (also known as an ostomy or stoma).
 It is very rare that we need to perform permanent colostomy bags.
 In fact, we are well known for putting colostomy bags back together in patients who have received them from other hospitals following emergency procedures.

-Am I at risk for having hemorrhoids?
+Am I at risk of having hemorrhoids?

 Constipation and straining are often the main causes of hemorrhoids.
 Others get hemorrhoids after frequent episodes of diarrhea.
-Hemorrhoids tend to run in families and you may be more likely to get them if your parents had them.
+Hemorrhoids tend to run in families, and you may be more likely to get them if your parents had them.
 Other factors include obesity, sitting too long on the toilet, or standing or lifting too much.
 Pregnant women often get hemorrhoids because of the strain from carrying the baby and from giving birth.

 Do hemorrhoids lead to cancer?

 No. There is no relationship between hemorrhoids and cancer.
 However, the symptoms of hemorrhoids can be similar to those of colorectal cancer and other diseases of the digestive system.
 Therefore, do not rely on over-the-counter medications or other self-treatments.
-See a colorectal surgeon first so your symptoms can be properly evaluated and effectively treated.
+See a colorectal surgeon at Houston Colon first so your symptoms can be properly evaluated and effectively treated.

 How can I prevent getting hemorrhoids?